 Once all of these factors have been thoroughly analyzed, your team can make an informed decision on which software is best suited to the size and complexity of your organization.

 As with any large project, being realistic about timelines and change is something to plan for.
 The term “biting off more than you can chew” applies to software implementations as well, meaning if your organization takes on too much too quickly, it can make it even more challenging and stressful.

-Using a phased approach to CMMS implementation is a great way to avoid overwhelming your team.
+Using a phased approach to Computerized Maintenance Management Software implementation is a great way to avoid overwhelming your team.
 If too much is thrown at your staff all at once, they’re more likely to disengage from the project and cause you to lose ground on the buy-in you’ve worked hard for.
 Small, incremental changes are ideal and any vendor worth their salt will be by your side to assist with planning and change management.

 We recognize that municipalities and other public sector organizations have unique needs.
-A one-size-fits-all approach is unrealistic, so a flexible CMMS solution is crucial.
+A one-size-fits-all approach is unrealistic, so a flexible Computerized Maintenance Management Software is crucial.
 Finding a tool that allows you and your team to address all of your identified needs is challenging.
 However, the right software vendor will work with you throughout the implementation and beyond to ensure you get the most out of your investment.